KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 ![](djangocon-us-2025-recap-images/carnivale-dinner.jpg)
 Chipotle lime salad, pollo en pipian, carnitas, vegan paella, arroz verde, guacamole

-A highlight of the evening was sharing stories of our close encounters with tech royalty!
+A highlight of the evening was sharing stories at our table of our close encounters with tech royalty!

 ### Amorino